Skip to content

 B.S. in Naval Architecture & Ocean Engineering, National Taiwan University (1996)

-Dissertation: Role of Light in Real and Pictorial Spaces: A Computational Framework to Investigate Scene-Based Luminance Distributions and Their Impact on Depth Perception
+Dissertation: Role of Light in Real and Pictorial Spaces: A Computational Framework to Investigate Scene-Based Luminance Distributions and Their Impact on Depth Perception.
+Chair: Mehlika Inanici.

 Currently: Associate Professor, Department of Interaction Design, National Taipei University of Technology, Taiwan